 That’s the big question.
 In general, the board member will start by sending the vehicle owner a warning.
 After the first warning, the upcoming violations will probably prompt fines.
 If the issue persists after a few notices, then the HOA can decide to tow the vehicle.
 Most HOAs have different procedures for when violations occur.
 Some for example decide to restrict some rights such as amenities usage to try to stop the problem.

-2. Communicate rules, warnings, and alternatives
+Communicate rules, warnings, and alternatives

-3. Use technology to deal with violations and ensure enforcement
+Use technology to deal with violations and ensure enforcement

 HOA parking rules are not easy to enforce.
 As a result, parking issues often arise.
 Common problems include:

-• Parking dispute among homeowners
+- Parking disputes among homeowners

-• Use of guest parking spaces for long periods
+- Use of guest parking spaces for long periods

-• Parking in community streets (eg sidewalks in front of their home)
+- Parking in community streets (e.g., sidewalks in front of their home)

-• Homeowners parking prohibited vehicles in their driveways (eg commercial vehicles)
+- Homeowners parking prohibited vehicles in their driveways (e.g., commercial vehicles)

-• Homeowners owning several vehicles and not enough parking space
+- Homeowners owning several vehicles and not enough parking space.

 Dealing with issues and violations is not an easy task.
 It is clearly frustrating for both board members and residents.
 It is also a time-consuming process.
 However, some HOAs use a digital platform to help them.

 Some software provides violations features that help streamline the whole HOA violations process.
 It enables you to keep track of violations, notify residents in one click, and even send reminders.
 Having all this information stored in one place also provides transparency.
-You will never have to prove anything to angry residents again.
-All actions taken by board members are stored online.
-This definitely increases trust and also improves the quality of the service offered by the board of directors.

 Keep in mind